MichalMarsalek/nimbochromis/README.md

 * [Piece square tables](https://www.chessprogramming.org/Piece-Square_Tables)

 ## User manual
+The main target of this project is a [lichess BOT](https://lichess.org/@/nimbochromis).
-A chess game can be played by running the "chess.exe".
+A chess game can can also be played offline by running the "chess.exe".
 The program will ask you to enter the starting position (empty line = normal chess starting position).
 Instead of a FEN you can enter a number 0..959 to play a chess 960 game or you can enter 960 to play a random 960 game.
 (960 is not quite finished - you won't be able to castle in thse games.)
 Then, you will be asked to choose who will play.
 Computer vs Computer, Human vs Computer and Human vs Human variants are available.
 Finally the thinking time for a computer player should be set.
 After a game starts you can see the board by opening the file "board_view.html" in your web browser.
 To enter a move you must type it in the console in the algebraic move notation.
 You can also type "undo" to move 2 plies back (that is - undo the opponent's and your moves).

 ## Comments on the code